datacamp-content-public/courses-biostats/chapter1.md

 `@instructions`
 The function _rbinom_ needs three values - the number of samples, the number of flips per sample, and the probability of a success for a flip.
 Let us call heads a success and tails a failure.
 If we wanted to flip 10 coins, each 2 times, and each was a fair coin with equal 50% probability of heads and tails, we could write `rbinom (10 ,2 , 0.5)`.
 How would you ask for 10 flips of each of 10 fair coins?
+Assign the results to a vector called _x_.

 `@hint`
 Try using the function called `rbinom`